azuqua/react-mouse-aware/README.md

 ##### `outHandler` defaults to `'onMouseLeave'`
 Property name to expose the `outHandler` as.

+##### `openFunction` no default
+Property name to expose the force open function as.
+This function will ignore the in delay

+##### `closeFunction` no default
+Property name to expose the force close function as.
+This function will ignore the out delay.

 ##### `key` defaults to `'isOver'`
 Property name to expose the `active` status as.